The Harwich Haven: Surrender & Sanctuary Project has now completed its touring exhibition and shows in partnership with Eastern Angles.

 Food Wars: The Battle on the Home Front is a travelling exhibition exploring the relationship between conflict and food, and the impact on the British diet.

 From the National Kitchens and rationing of World War One due to the submarine threat, to the Dig For Victory campaigns and Pig Clubs of World War Two, discover more about the battle for bread that took place on your doorstep.
-The touring trailer will include original documents from East Anglia, in particular Suffolk and Essex, and unique archive footage to view from the Imperial War Museum archives.
+The touring trailer included original documents from East Anglia, in particular Suffolk and Essex, and unique archive footage to view from the Imperial War Museum archives.

 - Oh, What A Lovely Food War is a lively music hall perspective on the first introduction into food rationing and the National Food Kitchens during the peak of the U Boat attacks and blockades.